-They can not only view when the rental payments were made, but also details of any repair or maintenance activities, including the costs incurred.
+Investors can view when rental payments are made and the details of any repairs or maintenance activities, including expenses.

-This saves an enormous amount of time as they no longer have to indulge in an exchange of emails or phone calls with property managers.
-It also ensures there are no cost overruns and the expenses are kept within budgetary limits.
+Complete visibility saves an enormous amount of time.
+Investors no longer have to waste time in an exchange of emails or phone calls with property managers.
+In addition, visibility ensures there are no cost overruns and that expenses are kept within budgetary limits.

 Making Property Management Fees More Affordable

-Adding to a property portfolio brings its own set of challenges, not the least property management fees, which can differ depending on the property manager, especially if the properties are in different states across Australia.
+Adding to a property portfolio brings its own set of challenges.
+Most notably property management fees, which differ depending on the property manager and location.
+This is especially true if the properties are in different states across Australia.

-The latest online property management systems enable landlords to enjoy the simplicity and convenience of a single low level of fees.
-This makes it easier for them to compute their profitability and grow their property portfolio without worrying about high property fees which can eat into their profits.
+The latest online property management systems enable landlords to enjoy the simplicity and convenience of single low-level fees.
+This makes it easier for them to understand their profitability.
+Investors are primed to grow their portfolio.
+What’s more, they don’t have to worry about high property management fees eating into their profits.

 Freedom from Interacting With Multiple Property Managers

-In the traditional model of rental property management, landlords were accustomed to interacting with several property managers who were responsible for the management and maintenance of their properties.
+In the traditional model of rental property management, landlords had to interact with several property managers who were responsible for the management and maintenance of their properties.

-With some rental property managers swamped with work and others who just can’t be bothered to respond in a timely manner, landlords aren’t able to take action on a task which needs to be completed.
+In the current landscape, some property managers are swamped with work and others just can’t be bothered to respond in a timely manner.
+As a result, landlords aren’t able to take action on a task which needs to be completed.

 Technology has now made it possible to appoint one rental property manager for all properties across Australia.
-The added transparency provided by online property management systems compels the dedicated property manager to inject a sense of urgency into their tasks, as landlords can log in to the platform and monitor when and whether they have taken action on an allocated task.
+The added transparency provided by online property management systems makes property managers act with a sense of urgency.
+Property Managers now know that landlords can log in to the platform and monitor their activity.

 What’s In Store for the Future

 The future is looking exciting for the rental property management industry, most of this will be driven by technology.
-For instance virtual reality will enable prospective tenants to visualize what the property will look like once they have furnished it.
+For instance, prospective tenants will be able to use virtual reality to visualize the property once furnished.

-Improvements in AI (Artificial Intelligence) technology will give rise to an increasing use of chatbots which will be used to capture data, generate leads and help in providing answers to simple questions without the need to speak to a property manager.
+Improvements in AI (Artificial Intelligence) will give rise to the increasing use of chatbots in the Real Estate industry.
+The industry will use chatbots to capture data, generate leads and answer questions.
+Therefore owners and tenants won’t need to constantly speak to property managers.

-It means property managers who are making use of archaic systems will be at a huge disadvantage and will struggle to compete in a tech-aware market.
-Where it was easy to get away with property management fees of 6 to 7%, property managers will have to wake up to the reality of lower fees without compromising on the level of service.
+In a tech-aware market property managers using archaic systems will be at a huge disadvantage.
+It was once easy to get away with property management fees of 6 to 7%.
+Property managers will now need to lower fees without compromising on the level of service.

 Aside from enjoying lower property management fees, landlords can expect to attract their ideal tenants at much lower costs by generating higher levels of exposure for their listings on social channels.
 This will help them increase profits, and lower vacancy rates, the later a critical factor in a falling property market.
-They will also be able to able to keep track of rental payments and contact their property manager immediately if there’s been a delay.
-Fewer disruptions mean improved cash-flow, higher occupancy rates and peace-of-mind.
+Landlords will be able to keep track of rental payments and contact their property manager about any delays.
+Fewer disruptions mean improved cash-flow, higher occupancy rates, and peace-of-mind.